10 Best Renters Insurance Companies in Florida of 2022

 Safety is one of the biggest concerns for renters insurance in Florida.

-In Miami, property theft is about 70% higher than the national average and, according to the FBI’s Crime Data, larceny is not something that will slow down during the years to come.
+In Miami, property theft is about 70% higher than the national average and, according to the FBI’s Crime Data, larceny is not something that will slow down in the years to come.

-So, if you live near a beach that’s densely populated and has a high crime rate, your insurance rate will be likely high.
+So, if you live near a densely populated beach with a high crime rate, your insurance rate will likely be high.

 But if you rent the same style of an apartment that’s a little farther from the city and is a suburb known for its safe neighborhood, your rate will be lower.